Company History by Bill Doddridge, CEO & President

 Where We Are Going

-Currently, Goldenwest Diamond Corporation has sixteen locations across the United States.
+Currently, Goldenwest Diamond Corporation has fourteen locations across the United States.
 We are more commonly known by our trade name: The Jewelry Exchange®.
-However, we also operate as The Jewelry Source® in Houston, and The Jewelry Factory® in New York, Detroit, and Washington, DC.
+However, we also operate as The Jewelry Factory® in New York, Detroit, and Washington, DC.

 In 2003 The National Jeweler Magazine recognized us as one of the top ten jewelry companies in the United States and included us in its "100 Million Dollar Super Sellers" list.
 We continue to move up the ranks of this prestigious list of retail jewelry operations, however, it is our manufacturing process that keeps us ahead of the competition.

 Most jewelry stores do not manufacture their own jewelry.
 Most jewelry stores are simply retailers who buy product from a manufacturer that typically works on a 35 to 40% profit margin.
 Then, the jewelry store raises the prices again to sell the product to the customer.
 The Jewelry Exchange is different because we are one of the country’s leading jewelry manufacturers.
 From rings and bracelets, to pendants and earrings, the Jewelry Exchange crafts most of the items that we sell, eliminating the manufacturer mark-up and passing the savings on to you.
 At the Jewelry Exchange, you are buying factory-direct, so you save.